eddieleejw/textgpt/README.md

 3. Select "+ Create new secret key", give it a name, and select "Create secret key"

-The chatbot will ask you for your OpenAI API key, in order to access the OpenAI language models.
-Paste your API key here
+The chatbot will ask you for your OpenAI API key on launch in order to access the OpenAI language models.

 ![api](images/openapi.png)

 ## Building a database

-1. Select the "Build new" option from the "Database operation" drop down menu
+1. Select the "Build" option from the drop down menu on the left side of the page

 2. Drag and drop file(s) that you want to use to create the initial database